Free Massachusetts Residential Lease Agreement Form

 The most common types of lease agreements in Massachusetts include:

-Lease-to-own lease agreements: Lease agreements with lease-to-own options are designed for tenants that wish to buy the property they are renting.
+- Lease with option to purchase: Lease agreements with rent-to-own options are designed for tenants in Arizona that wish to buy the property they are renting.
 This requires them to pay a sum of money each month, in addition to rent, to cover the costs of the principal.

-Room rental agreements: In rental properties with shared living areas a room rental agreement can be used to rent a singular bedroom.
+- Room rental (roommate) agreements: In Arizona rental properties with shared living areas a room rental agreement can be used to rent a singular bedroom.

-Sublease agreement: A Massachusetts sublease agreement allows tenants to reassign or ‘sublease’ the property to another individual.
+- Sublease Agreement: An Arizona sublease agreement allows tenants to reassign or "sublease" the property to another individual.
 This requires the property landlord’s permission and must be specifically allowed in the original lease.

 Massachusetts Lease Addendums and Disclosures